The Bay Area: A Powerful Ecosystem for AI Innovation

 AI is still a young industry and most of these companies are all very lean.
 However, as these AI firms mature and navigate the complexities of a competitive market, will they ultimately adopt a more traditional company mindset?
 This shift could materialize in various ways, particularly through the hiring of larger marketing, sales, and HR teams, and thus increase the need for more real estate.
 Or will the computing power of AI enable a transformation of conventional business models into more efficient structures that rely less on human labor and instead harness the capabilities of the digital world?
 It remains to be seen whether these AI companies will evolve to resemble traditional businesses over the next few years or if the power of their product will enable them to further change the real estate leasing paradigm.

-Andrea Arata is a research director and head of northwest research for Newmark.
+Andrea Arata is a research director and the head of Northwest Research for Newmark.
+She has 19+ years of experience in commercial real estate research, investor/client services, and strategic advisory.

 Real estate professional with 18+ years of experience in investor/client services, strategic advisory, and real estate research.
 Known for a broad and deep industry network encompassing investors, advisors, developers, and other key stakeholders.
 Oversaw investor and client relations initiatives for the largest REIT money manager and a real estate hedge fund.